cython/cython/docs/src/userguide/sharing_declarations.rst

 Using ``package_data`` to install ``.pxd`` files in your ``setup.py`` script allows other packages to cimport items from your module as a dependency.

-Also, whenever you compile a file :file:`modulename.pyx`, the corresponding definition file :file:`modulename.pxd` is first searched for along the include path (but not ``sys.path``), and if found, it is processed before processing the ``.pyx`` file.
+Also, whenever you compile a file :file:`modulename.pyx`/:file:`modulename.py`, the corresponding definition file :file:`modulename.pxd` is first searched for along the include path (but not ``sys.path``), and if found, it is processed before processing the ``.pyx`` file.